Distributionally Robust Counterfactual Risk Minimization: Experimental results

 \subsection{Results}

 Table~\ref{tab:results} reports the expected Hamming loss of the policies obtain with different algorithms on the Scene, Yeast, RCV1-Topics and TMC2007 dataset, averaged on 20 random seeds.
-The results reported for the baselines are coherent with \cite{swaminathan2015counterfactual, swaminathan2015batch}.
-On each dataset, \secondalgo comes out at one of the best algorithm (according to a one-tailed paired difference t-test at significance level 0.05 ) and outperforming the POEM baseline on three out of four datasets.
-The results for \firstalgo are more mitigated: it outperforms POEM on two datasets, but shows weaker performance on the two others.
+The results reported for the baselines are coherent with \cite{swaminathan2015batch}.
+On each dataset, \secondalgo comes out at one of the best algorithm (according to a one-tailed paired difference t-test at significance level 0.05) and outperforming the POEM baseline on three out of four datasets.
+The results for \firstalgo are more mitigated: it outperforms POEM on two datasets, but shows weaker performance on the two others clearly stressing the efficiency of an adaptive temperature parameter.

-As in \cite{swaminathan2015counterfactual}, we can further evaluate the quality of the learned policies by evaluating the Hamming loss of their \emph{greedy} version (selecting only the arm that is attributed the most probability mass by the policy).
+As in \cite{swaminathan2015batch}, we can further evaluate the quality of the learned policies by evaluating the Hamming loss of their \emph{greedy} version (selecting only the arm that is attributed the most probability mass by the policy).
 This comes at less expense that sampling from the policy as this does not require to compute the normalizing constant in \eqref{eq:exponential_model}.
 These results are reported in Table~\ref{tab:greedy_results}, and are consistent with the conclusions of Table~\ref{tab:results}.
-One can note that the improvement brought by \secondalgo over POEM is even sharper under this evaluation lense.
+One can note that the improvement brought by \secondalgo over POEM is even sharper under this evaluation.

-Another experiment carried in \cite{swaminathan2015counterfactual} focuses on the size of the bandit dataset $\mathcal{H}$.
+Another experiment carried in \cite{swaminathan2015batch} focuses on the size of the bandit dataset $\mathcal{H}$.
 This quantity can be easily modulated by varying the \emph{replay count} $\Delta$ - the number of times we cycle through $\mathcal{D}^\star_{\text{train}}$ to create the logged feedback $\mH$.
 Figure~\ref{fig:rep_count} reports the expected Hamming loss of policies trained with the POEM, \firstalgo and \secondalgo algorithms for different value of $\Delta$, ranging from 1 to 256, and based on the Yeast and Scene datasets.
 Results are averaged over 10 independent runs.
-If for large values of $\Delta$ (that is large bandit dataset) all algorithms seem to confound, it stands out that for small bandit dataset size, the KL-based ones outperforms the POEM algorithm.
+For large values of $\Delta$ (that is large bandit dataset) all algorithms seem to confound; this is to be expected as Lemma \ref{lem:asymptotic_equivalence} states that for any coherent $\varphi$-divergences, all robust risks are asymptotically equivalent.
+It also stands out that for small replay counts (i.e the small data regime, a more realistic case), the KL-based algorithms outperform POEM.